wsxiaoys/reimagined-octo-funicular/README.pochi.md

 Pay attention to page's layout, most of time for a landing page we want the content to be centered, and the header and footer to be full width.

 Main entry of the page shall be `src/app/page.tsx`, and the main layout of the page shall be `src/app/layout.tsx` (it also contains `metadata` object which allows customization of title and description of the page).
+Prefer write the whole app in `src/app/page.tsx` instead of creating multiple components, unless the page is too long or complex.